ribasushi/spade/README.md

 streamlined version of self-signups for both tenants and SPs as we envision it is still being worked on 👷 and we sincerely apologize for all the dust.
 Tentative ETA for completion of all work is the end of 2022.
-Please visit us in [#slingshot-evergreen over at the Filecoin Slack] with any further questions.
+Please visit us in [#spade over at the Fil Slack] with any further questions.

 ## Workflow